-"None of us had experience in the field before," says

-Ray, recalling those early days

-of the Regenstrief Institute

-and the DCHS.
-"We were

-learning as we were doing.
+"None of us had experience in the field before," says Ray, recalling those early days of the Regenstrief Institute and the DCHS.
+"We were learning as we were doing.
 We didn't have a global vision.
-In some ways we

-were opportunistic.
-We

-would find out who was

-available, what their interests were,

-what had been started previously in the country-like nurse practitioner programs and computers in medicine-and exploit the opportunities that were available, or that we could make available when we had the resources.
+In some ways we were opportunistic.
+We would find out who was available, what their interests were, what had been started previously in the country-like nurse practitioner programs and computers in medicine-and exploit the opportunities that were available, or that we could make available when we had the resources.
 We saw the great chance to make a difference in those fields.
 It was a very exciting time."

 The Indianapolis media picked up on the excitement with the beginnings of some publicity for the Regenstrief Institute.
 Ray Murray was often quoted.
 "We're looking to the time we will take new systems out to try elsewhere, in neighborhood health centers, in rural areas, and even in private practice," he told reporter Fred Cavinder of the Indianapolis Star in March 1970.
-He dreamed of sending out multiphasic screening wagons carrying sophisticated technical equipment into rural areas to help doctors in remote regions give on-the-spot diagnostic tests.
-Ray Murray was attending the birth of a new concept-primary care-and he was going to help bring it to the people.
+He dreamed of sending out multiphasic screening wagons carrying sophisticated Ray Murray, first director of the Regenstrief Institute, saw the chance to make a difference in health care delivery technical equipment into rural areas to help doctors in remote regions give on-the-spot diagnostic tests.
+Ray Murray was attending the birth of a new concept-primary care and he was going to help bring it to the people.